Canva vs Figma for Non-Designers 2026: Which Tool Actually Makes Sense for You?

 Customer Support

-Canva offers 24/7 support for Pro and Teams users plus an extensive help center and community forums.
-Free users get the help center, but direct support can take a while — sometimes frustratingly long.
+Canva offers 24/7 support for Pro and Teams users, plus an extensive help center and community forums.
+Free users get access to the help center, but wait times for direct support can be long — sometimes frustratingly so.

-Figma's support is solid for paid plans, and the community forum is active.
-The issue is it's skewed heavily toward professional designers.
-If you're a non-designer with a basic question, you might find it hard to locate the right answer in their ecosystem.
+Figma's support is solid for paid plans, and the community forum is very active.
+The catch is that it skews heavily toward professional designers.
+If you're a non-designer with a basic question, finding the right answer in Figma's ecosystem can feel like looking for a specific file in someone else's chaotic, unlabeled project folder.

 Mobile App

-Canva's mobile app is really one of the better mobile creative tools out there right now.
-You can create, edit, and publish from your phone without the interface fighting you.
-For content creators or small business owners on the move, that's genuinely useful.
+Canva's mobile app is genuinely one of the better mobile creative tools out there right now.
+You can create, edit, and publish from your phone without feeling like you're fighting the interface — and for a content creator or small business owner on the go, that matters a lot.

-Figma's mobile app is basically view-only.
-You can present and inspect files, but all actual editing lives on desktop.
-That's a real limitation if your workflow needs flexibility.
+Figma's mobile app is essentially view-only.
+You can present designs and inspect files, but all actual editing is desktop-only.
+That's a real limitation if you need flexibility in your workflow.

 Security & Compliance

-Both have enterprise-grade security at the top tier — SSO, role-based access, audit logs, compliance features, all there.
-For small teams and individuals, neither poses any real security concerns to worry about.
+Both tools offer enterprise-grade security at their top tiers — SSO, role-based access control, audit logs, and compliance features are all there.
+For small teams and individual non-designers, neither poses any meaningful security concerns worth worrying about.

-Quick note: if you're in regulated spaces like healthcare, finance, or legal, both have enterprise plans covering SOC 2 compliance.
+Fun fact: if you're in a regulated industry like healthcare, finance, or legal, both tools have enterprise plans covering SOC 2 compliance.
 Canva's enterprise tier added more granular permission controls in 2025, and Figma's organization and enterprise plans are well-regarded by security teams at major tech companies.
-Both handle this well.
+Both are fine here.

 Pros and Cons